-Despite the one picky palate, I make some version of peppermint bark every Christmas.
+- Despite the one picky palate, I make some version of a peppermint bark recipe every Christmas.
 This year I upped the ante by starting with a chocolate base and swirling in some white chocolate spiked with peppermint followed by a sprinkle of crushed candy canes.

 - With white chocolate, you need not worry as much about chocolate bloom, the discoloration seen on dark chocolate when it’s not tempered.

 - Layered peppermint bark is another option if you prefer having a dark chocolate component.
 Putting a layer of white chocolate on top camouflages any imperfections if your dark chocolate happens to bloom.